Sviatoslav Richter: Early career

 By the beginning of World War II Richter's parents' marriage had failed and his mother had fallen in love with another man.
-Because Richter's father was a German, he was under suspicion by the authorities and a plan was made for the family to flee the country.
+Because Richter's father was a German, he was under suspicion by the authorities and a plan was made for the family to be evacuated.
 Due to her romantic involvement, his mother did not want to leave and so they remained in Odessa.
-In August 1941, his father was arrested and later found guilty of espionage, being sentenced to death on October 6, 1941.
+In August 1941, his father was arrested and later found guilty after being falsely accused of espionage; he was sentenced to death and executed on October 6, 1941.
 Richter did not speak to his mother again until shortly before her death nearly 20 years later in connection with his first US tour.
+Because of the tragic fate of his father, Sviatoslav Richter vowed never to perform in Odessa again—a promise he kept.
+A recording has been preserved in which Sviatoslav Richter plays his father's music.

 In 1943 Richter met Nina Dorliak (1908–1998), an operatic soprano.
-He noticed Dorliak during the memorial service for Vladimir Nemirovich-Danchenko, caught up with her at the street and suggested to accompany her in recital.
-It is often alleged that they married around this time, but in fact Dorliak only obtained a marriage certificate a few months after Richter's death in 1997.
+He noticed Dorliak during the memorial service for Vladimir Nemirovich-Danchenko, caught up with her in the street and suggested that he accompany her in recital.
+Although it is often alleged that they married around this time, they never officially registered their marriage.
 They remained living companions from around 1945 until Richter's death; they had no children.
+According to Michel Krielaars, "Their relationship was purely platonic".
 Dorliak accompanied Richter both in his complex private life and career.
 She supported him in his final illness, and died herself less than a year later, on May 17, 1998.

 Since his death it has been suggested that Richter was homosexual and that having a female companion provided a social front for his true sexual orientation, because homosexuality was widely taboo at that time and could result in legal repercussions.
+Michel Krielaars quotes three people who knew Richter personally and said that "of course" he was gay.
 Richter was an intensely private person and was usually quiet and withdrawn, and refused to give interviews.
 He never publicly discussed his personal life until the last year of his life when film-maker Bruno Monsaingeon convinced him to be interviewed for a documentary.